 MTCR guidelines are an informal standard set by a selected group of countries rather than an international treaty adopted by its members.
 The agreement has no legally binding provisions or regime-wide compliance procedures.
 If disagreements occur, member states can consult bilaterally to clarify the issue, or bring their concerns up at the MTCR’s annual policy-level Plenary Meeting.
 For instance, MTCR guidelines were updated in 2002 to standardize how the range of cruise missiles is calculated after France and the U.K. sold a Storm Shadow (Black Shaheen) cruise missile to the United Arab Emirates (UAE).
 France and the UK claimed that the missile sale was in compliance with the MTCR, as its range was less than 300 km calculated at sea level.
 The U.S. calculated the missile’s range at altitude to be over 400 km, and thus considered its sale a violation.

 Joining the MTCR provides member countries with international legitimacy and signals support for the non-proliferation of missiles.
-Adoption of the treaty may also assist in legitimizing existing long-range ballistic missile capabilities in the eyes of other MTCR members by showcasing responsible handling of existing missile technology, which may have influenced India’s recent decision to join.
+Adoption of the treaty may also assist in legitimizing existing long-range ballistic missile capabilities in the eyes of other MTCR members by showcasing responsible handling of existing missile technology, which may have influenced India’s decision to join in 2016.